chill-viking/testing-libs/nuget/ChillViking.TestUtils/ChillViking.TestUtils.NUnit/README.md

 Basic collection of extensions methods to use for testing with NUnit framework.

+## Type Asserts

+> // TODO: include info on type asserts...

+## Collection Asserts

-> // TODO: fill out remainder
+> // TODO: include info on collection asserts...